mughees-Ilyas/React_sample_project/README.md

 # Request Page
-As this was simple display I didnt use the local storage or redux but the Filter for "denied", "approved" and "pending" is working using "useState" and clicking on fliters will update the data
+As this was simple display I didnt use the local storage or redux but the Filter for "denied", "approved" and "pending" is working using "useState" and clicking on fliters will update the data.